edric-cao-goldenowl/Erin-Living-Test/README.md

 The system is built using the Serverless Framework and consists of the following components:

+## Tech Stack

+- AWS Lambda for compute
+- Amazon API Gateway for HTTP endpoints
+- Amazon DynamoDB for data persistence
+- Amazon EventBridge for scheduling
+- Amazon SQS for asynchronous messaging
+- TypeScript with AWS SDK v3
+- Serverless Framework for infrastructure as code
+- Jest for automated testing

 ### Components

 - **API Layer**: API Gateway + Lambda functions for user management (POST/DELETE/PUT /user)